jhn-nt/docksing/README.md

 ### Tutorial
+In this use case we wish to print the content of some environment variables in a `.txt` file.
-Assume we have the following `config.yaml`:
+This can be achieved with the following `config.yaml`:
 ```yml
 remotedir:  target_directory_on_remote_host